Zaxerf1234/AmongUsLimitBypasser/README.md

 ```bash
 pip install colorama pyfiglet flask pywebview
 ```
 2️⃣.
-Run the "main.py" file in your IDE and type settings generator mode (1 - normal game, 2 - hide n seek (coming soon)).
+Run the "main.py" file in your IDE and type settings generator mode (1 - normal game, 2 - hide n seek).

 3️⃣.
 Fill each setting line with value you want to use for that setting.